 1 pound spicy Jimmy Dean sausage

 1 teaspoon grated nutmeg

 1 (8 ounce) package of cream cheese

 10 lasagna sheets, cooked according to package

 Preheat your oven to 350 degrees.
 In a large pan, add the sausage and start to brown, remove fat if needed and add the diced onion.
 Continue to brown the sausage and let the onion soften.
-When cooked through, set aside half of the sausage mixture for the filling keeping the other half in the pan.
-Add cream, cream cheese and 1 cup of the gruyere cheese and stir until creamy.
+When cooked through, Add cream, cream cheese and 1 cup of the gruyere cheese and stir until creamy.
 Add the nutmeg, sun dried tomatoes, arugula and spinach stir to combine.
 Once the spinach and arugula are wilted remove from heat.

 To assemble the roll ups, start with one cooked lasagna sheet at a time.
-Add about a Tablespoon of the reserved sausage mixture, and a drizzle of the sauce mixture across each of the sheets.
-Roll the lasagna sheet up and place in a prepared 9 x 13 baking dish.
+Add about a Tablespoon of the Sausage and sauce, Roll the lasagna sheet up and place in a prepared 9 x 13 baking dish.
 Do this for each pasta sheet.
 Top the rolls with the remaining cheese and the remaining sauce.
 Bake approximately 30 minutes or until warmed through.